RishabhRD/rs-stl/docs/design.md

 same for more efficient implementation.
 Usually, structs like `Vec` provide O(1) implementation for the same.

-This overriding of default methods become important when workin with `RandomAccessRange` as it requires these methods to work in O(1).
+This overriding of default methods become important when working with `RandomAccessRange` as it requires these methods to work in O(1).

 `ForwardRange` relaxes the `Position` to be `Regular` and thus positions can